 - Medications to lower blood pressure or cholesterol levels (or both)

-- Angioplasty, a minimally invasive procedure to increase blood flow to the legs
+- Balloon angioplasty, a minimally invasive procedure to increase blood flow to the legs

 - Bypass surgery to restore blood flow